Hyunwoo0629/text-enrichment-test/README.md

-# Text Enrichment Interface Studio
+# Text Enrichment Interface

-Web-based interface for applying rich typography, highlighting, and visual styles to Word documents (.docx).
+Web-based interface for applying typography, highlighting, and visual styles to Word documents (.docx).
 Upload a document, select text, and apply styles directly in the browser — then export the result as a PNG image.

 ## Features